flint-bot/flint/README.md

 * `bot.schedulerStop();` : Stops the scheduler queue

-### bot.remember(key, value);
+### bot.remember(namespace, key, value);
-Store key/value data specific to a room the bot is in.
-Values are pushed to an array under the key.
-It is not possible to overwrite a specific value under a key.
-You must forget the entire key. *(See bot.forget)*
+Store namespace,key/value data specific to a room the bot is in.
+* `namespace` : namespace as a string in local bot's memory
 * `key` : key as a string in local bot's memory
 * `value` : value to store at key (String, Object, Collection, Array, etc)

 #####Example:
 ```js
 // command '/callme' to get person nickname in room
 flint.hears('/callme', function(bot, trigger) {
   // check if anything was sent after /callme